 - If Excel is not set to receive automatic updates, you will see the “Enable Updates” option.

 - Finally, click ‘Update Options’ and Update Now.
 This option may differ for each Office version such as 2013, 2016, 2019 and Office 365.

 Close the screen after you receive a message saying “You are up to date.”
 That’s it.

-Note: In special cases, you may face Excel freezes issue especially after the Windows or Office updates.
+Note: In special cases, you may face Excel freezes issues, especially after the Windows or Office updates.
 You need to check the installed updates history from the control panel and uninstall the recently installed updates.
 This will help in some cases after restarting the computer.

 Method-4 Change the Default Printer

 This method may look irrelevant to Excel, but I have resolved many Microsoft Office related errors by changing the default printer in the printer settings section.
 When the Excel program loads, it communicates with the default printer of the computer.
-If there is an issue with printer settings or driver of the default printer, Excel will freeze or not respond.
+If there is an issue with printer settings or the driver of the default printer, Excel will freeze or not respond.

 The solution is to select another printer as a ‘Default Printer.’
 At last, open the Excel file and see whether this step helped in your situation.

 You can try some of the below methods if you still experience this problem.